Joel Monroe: Marriage and children

-Joel Monroe married Margaret Bing of Lawrence County, Pennsylvania on May 11, 1815.
+Monroe married Margaret Bing of Lawrence County, Pennsylvania, on May 11, 1815.
 The couple had nine children: Sarah, Nancy, Rebecca, Margaret J., James M., Mary Ann, Joel, Priscilla and Lavenia.

-Death and afterward
+Death and legacy

-His wife perished in an 1864 house fire, and Joel passed away thirteen years later.
-He is buried next to his wife at the Greenwood Cemetery in New Castle.
+His wife perished in an 1864 house fire, and Joel died 13 years later.
+He was buried next to his wife at the Greenwood Cemetery in New Castle.